 Simply put, it consists of breaking down profits into revenue and cost.
 Revenue is the quantity sold multiplied by the price of the product and cost is the sum of all the fixed and variable costs.
 Increasing profit will require moving these drivers in the right direction.

-To learn more about this framework and how to solve profitability case questions, read this article.
+To learn more about this framework and how to solve profitability case questions, read the Mastering Profitability Questions in a Case Study Interview article.

 Porter’s Five Forces